 In 2020/21 you’re entitled to the following amounts, provided you were over 45 when your partner died and below State Pension age.

 It’s not possible to claim a widows pension over 65 or under 45, however in some circumstances you may be eligible to receive an additional widows State Pension, based on your late spouse or civil partner’s earnings.

 If your spouse or civil partner passed away on or after 6 April 2017 you may be able to claim the bereavement support payment if you’re under State Pension age.
 To qualify for this benefit your partner must have made at least 25 weeks’ worth of National Insurance contributions, or suffered a job-related death.

-In 2019/20 you’re entitled to one of the following amounts, depending on whether you’re claiming or are eligible for child benefit.
+In 2020/21 you’re entitled to either a first payment of £3,500 and monthly payments of £350, or a first payment of £2,500 and monthly payments of £100, depending on whether you’re claiming or are eligible for child benefit.
 If you are, you’ll be eligible for the higher rate, however if you have no children you can only apply for the lower rate.
 The bereavement support payment is made up of a one-off lump sum, and 18 monthly payments.

 - Bereavement payment